atsuya/google-music-control/README.md

 ```

 ## Linux
 You can simply execute the scripts on terminal.
-Optionally, you can use [Albert](https://github.com/albertlauncher/albert) or something similar.
+If your desktop environment supports executing a script using hotkey, then that should be able to trigger the scripts.

 # Assumptions